Driveway Paving, Driveway Widening and

 An application for a Driveway Widening Permit will not be considered until such time as the Transportation Division has received ALL of the following:

-Road Occupancy and Entrance Permit Application Form for residential purposes
+- A completed Road Occupancy and Entrance Permit Application Form for residential purposes (see link at right)

 - A copy of the Legal Plan for the Property